FlareonTheProgrammer/quick-spotify-wrapper/README.md

 })();
 ```

-What this does is generates recommendations from artists, genres, and tracks provided.
-You can provide up to 5 tracks, genres, and artists. this is the most basic example.
+What this does is generate recommendations based on the artists, genres, and tracks provided.
+You can provide up to 5 tracks, genres, and artists.

-Here is a more complex example:
+More complex example:

 ```js
 (async () => {